puppetlabs/puppet-docs/source/guides/inventory_service.markdown

 (Note that this will allow access to both `facts` and `facts_search`, since the path is read as a prefix.)

-For production deployment, you'll need to allow find and search access for your application, allow save access for any other puppet masters at your site (so they can submit their nodes' facts), and deny access to all other machines.
+For production deployment, you'll need to allow find and search access for each application that uses the inventory and deny access to all other machines.
 (Since agent nodes submit their facts as part of their request to the `catalog` resource, they don't require access to the `facts` or `facts_search` resources.)
 One such possible ACL set would be:

     path /facts
     auth yes
     method find, search
-    allow custominventorybrowser.example.com
+    allow dashboard.example.com, custominventoryapp.example.com

-    path /facts
-    auth yes
-    method save
-    allow puppetmaster1.example.com, puppetmaster2.example.com, puppetmaster3.example.com

 ### Configuring Certificates